 - A. Short-Term Rental Registration Required.
-Before offering for rent or renting a short-term rental or vacation rental within the Town, the owner thereof shall register the short-term rental with the Town on a form or platform specified by the Town.
-The owner shall notify the Town, in writing, of all changes in the contact information required by this section, not less than ten (10) days prior to the effective date of the change. of a short-term rental or vacation rental must shall provide the Town with contact information for the owner or the owner's designee who is responsible for responding to complaints in a timely manner in person, over the phone, or by email at any time, of day. - 1.
-Every short-term rental registration must include the following information: - a.
-The name and contact information of the owner or, if the owner is a business entity, the name and contact information of the entity's statutory agent. - b.
-The short-term rental's physical address. - c.
-The name, address, and contact information of the owner or owner's designated local contact person who is responsible for responding to complaints in person, by telephone, or by email in accordance with section 10-14-4(B)(1).
-This information will be made publicly available. - d.
-The name, address, and contact information of the person the owner designated as an emergency contact.
-This information will be made publicly available. - B. Consent and Certification.
-When registering a short-term rental, the owner must: - 1.
-Consent to and authorize any online lodging marketplace on which the short-term rental is listed to provide to the Town the owner's listing (including the address of the listing), rental activity, and contact information. - 2.
-Certify under penalty of perjury that: - a.
-The owner will advertise the short-term rental in compliance with this Code and all applicable laws; - b.
-The owner will take responsibility for and actively prevent any nuisance activities that may occur at the short-term rental; - c.
-The short-term rental meets the health and safety requirements of section 10-14-4(C); - d.
-The short-term rental has been registered with Maricopa County Assessor's Office in accordance with A.R.S. § 33-1902.
+Before offering for rent or renting a short-term rentalShort-Term Rental or vacation rentalVacation Rental within the Town, the ownerOwner thereof shall register the Short-Term Rental with the Town, on a form or platform specified by the Town and obtain a valid transaction privilege tax license under A.R.S.
+Title 42.
+The Owner shall notify the Town, in writing, of all changes in the information required by this section, not less than ten (10) days prior to the effective date of the change. of a short-term rental or vacation rental must shall provide the Town with contact information for the owner or the owner's designee who is responsible for responding to complaints in a timely manner in person, over the phone, or by email at any time, of day. - 1.
+Every Short-Term Rental registration must include the following information, which shall be made publicly available: - a.
+The name and contact information of the Owner or, if the Owner is a business entity, the name and contact information of the entity's statutory agent. - b.
+The Short-Term Rental's physical address. - c.
+The name, address, and contact information of the Owner or Owner's designated local contact person who is responsible for responding to complaints in person, by telephone, or by email in accordance with section 10-14-5(A)(1). - d.
+The name, address, and contact information of the person the Owner designated as an emergency contact. - e.
+The phone number to the Short-Term Rental's landline or modern equivalent. - B. Consent and Certification.
+When registering a Short-Term Rental, the Owner must: - 1.
+Consent to and authorize any Online Lodging Marketplace on which the Short-Term Rental is listed to provide to the Town the Owner's listing (including the address of the listing), rental activity, and contact information. - 2.
+Provide evidence that the Short-Term Rental has been registered with Maricopa County Assessor's Office in accordance with A.R.S. § 33-1902.